tknerr/bills-kitchen/README.md

 * A [sample-toplevel-cookbook](https://github.com/tknerr/sample-toplevel-cookbook) with all kinds cookbook tests: syntax check, style checks, linting, unit and integration tests
 * A [sample-infrastructure-repo](https://github.com/tknerr/sample-infrastructure-repo) which defines a sample server infrastructure with environments and databages via Vagrant / Chef Solo

-## Installation and Usage

-As the only prerequisite you need to have a recent version of [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed (sorry, couldn't make that one portable).

-Using Bill's Kitchen itself is fairly simple.
-There is nothing to install, just unpack and go:

-1. Grab the latest `bills-kitchen-<version>.7z` package from the [releases page](https://github.com/tknerr/bills-kitchen/releases) and unpack it
-1. Mount the kitchen to the `W:\` drive by double-clicking the `mount-drive.bat` file
-1. Click `W:\Launch ConEmu.lnk` to open a command prompt (also runs `W:\set-env.bat` to set up the environment)
-1. Start hacking!

 ## Building from Source (Development)